feross/electron-workshop/README.md

 1. Our message is logged to the console.
 1. An Electron icon pops up in the Dock.

-Hit `Control-C` to kill the application.
+Hint `Control-C` to kill the application.

 Note: The `npm start` command is just running `electron .` for you.
 You can use `electron .` directly, but you will need to install electron globally with `npm install -g electron`.
 In general, it's better to just use the locally-installed `electron` binary.
 If you're curious, that binary exists at `node_modules/.bin/electron`.